dolfin-adjoint/pyadjoint/docs/source/about/index.rst

 News
 ====
-**31.12.2017**: dolfin-adjoint 2017.2 released (compatible with FEniCS 2017.2).
+**08.01.2018**: dolfin-adjoint/pyadjoint 2017.2 released (compatible with FEniCS 2017.2)
-                **Important**: This release is of a full re-write of dolfin-adjoint based on `pyadjoint`_ (see this `poster`_).
+                dolfin-adjoint/libadjoint 2017.2 released (compatible with FEniCS 2017.2) (`documentation`_)

-                A release of the previous code-based that supports FEniCS 2017.2 is still available `here`_, but will be deprecated from FEniCS 2018.1.
+                **Important**: dolfin-adjoint/pyadjoint is a full rewrite based on `pyadjoint`_ (see this `poster`_). dolfin-adjoint/libadjoint will be deprecated from FEniCS 2018.1.0. dolfin-adjoint/pyadjoint is superior in some features (e.g. full Hessian support, flexible objective functional definitions, and Dirichlet BC control), but is still lacking features.
+A detailed feature list is `available here`_.
-                The new code-base is superior in some features (e.g. full Hessian support, flexible objective functional definitions, and Dirichlet BC control), but is also lacking features that were supported in the previous code-base, `see here`_.
+                If you would like to contribute, please `contact us`_.

 **31.05.2017**: dolfin-adjoint 2017.1 released (compatible with FEniCS 2017.1) `ChangeLog`_.